tests-always-included/wick/formulas/wick-base/README.md

 Returns nothing.

+### init-system

+Determines the init-system used.

+Detected values:

+* `systemd` * `upstart` * `sysv`

+Example

+    wickExplorer initSystem wick-base init-system

+Returns true if it was able to determine the init-system.

 ### machine-type

 Finds the type of machine we appear to be using.
 Attempts to detect virtualization environments.
 This explorer is a bit rudimentary and could be tricked.
 Output is written to stdout.